Fast quantum state discrimination with nonlinear PTP channels: PTP Models

+In the $g=0$ linear case, trace is conserved by requiring $\Omega=0$, whereas in the nonlinear case trace conservation requres $g = 1/\tau = 1$.

 A principal difference between Markovian NINO and Markovian CPTP evolution is in the form of the nonjump operators.
-In a CPTP channel, $\zeta_\alpha = 1 $ and trace is conserved through the requirement $\sum_{\alpha=1}^{k} |z_\alpha |^2 L_{\alpha+} = - \frac{1}{2} \sum_{\alpha > k}^{\RANK} B_\alpha^\dagger B_\alpha $, which sets $dF_0/dt = 0$ in (\ref{def NINO evolution}).
-In this case total Hermitian generator $\sum_{\alpha=1}^{k} |z_\alpha |^2 L_{\alpha+}$ is always negative semidefinite, leading to nonexpansive evolution and usually to a single stable fixed point.
+In a linear CPTP channel, $\zeta_\alpha = 1 $ and trace is conserved through the requirement $ L_{+} = - \frac{1}{2} \sum_\alpha B_\alpha^\dagger B_\alpha $, which sets $\Omega = 0$ in (\ref{def NINO evolution k=1}) and (\ref{nino trace equation}).
+In this case the total Hermitian generator $L_{+}$ is always negative semidefinite, leading to nonexpansive evolution and usually to a single stable fixed point.
 However in a NINO channel the $ L_{\alpha+} $ are free parameters, and they can have positive eigenvalues.
 An example of this distinction occurs when $m \! = \!
 1$: Rank 1 CPTP channels are unitary and nondissipative, whereas $m \! = \!
-1$ NINO channels already support dissipation and amplification [see (\ref{nino example evolution})].
-Therefore we can think of the NINO master equation (\ref{def NINO evolution}) as a generalization of the linear GKSL equation \cite{GoriniJMP76,LindbladCMP76} to support linear evolution by one or more non-Hermitian Hamiltonians.
+1$ NINO channels already support dissipation and amplification [recall (\ref{nino example evolution})].
+Therefore we can think of the NINO evolution equations (\ref{def NINO evolution}) and (\ref{def NINO evolution k=1}) as generalizations of the linear GKSL equation to support linear evolution by one or more non-Hermitian Hamiltonians \cite{14057165}.

+A well known NINO channel is projective measurement followed by postselection \cite{Kraus1983}.
+In this case the positive linear map in {Definition \ref{nino def}} is $\phi(X) = A X A^\dagger$ where $A \in \CMATRIX{\DIM}$ is the selected measurement operator.
+However postselected measurement does not implement a deterministic channel and using it comes with an overhead determined by the frequency of rejected measurement outcomes.
+Furthermore, postselected measurement does not implement the continuous-time evolution equation (\ref{def NINO evolution k=1}).
+For these reasons we do not consider postselected measurement channels in this paper.